Nature & Sacred Spaces

 There are many ways to approach this work.
 With a willingness to slow down, observe, and engage with what is around you, your path will unfold.

-Exploring Nature & Sacred Space at Sacred Grove
+Exploring Nature & Sacred Spaces

 At Sacred Grove, Nature & Sacred Space is woven into many offerings.